Texas Department of Criminal Justice

 The Community Justice Assistance Division (CJAD) oversees community supervision throughout Texas.
 Community supervision refers to the placement of an offender under supervision for a length of time, as ordered by a court, with court-imposed rules and conditions.
 Community supervision applies to misdemeanor or felony offenses and is imposed instead of a jail or prison sentence.
 The 122 community supervision and corrections departments (CSCDs) are established by the local judicial districts they serve.
 CSCDs receive approximately two-thirds of their funding though CJAD.
 Other funds, such as court-ordered supervision and program fees, help finance a department's remaining budgetary needs.
 County governments provide CSCDs with office space, equipment and utilities.

 - Developing standards and procedures for CSCDs, including best practices treatment standards.

 - Distributing formula and grant funding appropriated by the state legislature.

 - Reviewing and approving each CSCD's community justice plan and budget.

 - Conducting program and fiscal audits of CSCD operations and programs.

-- Developing an automated tracking system capable of receiving data from CSCDs' caseload management and accounting system.
+- Developing an automated tracking system that receives data from departmental caseload management.

-- Providing community supervision officer and residential officer certification, in-service training, educational training, and technical assistance to CSCDs.
+- Providing community supervision officer (CSO) and residential officer certification, in-service and educational training, and technical assistance to CSCDs.

-- Supervision and rehabilitation of offenders sentenced to community supervision.
+- Supervising and rehabilitating offenders sentenced to community supervision.